juw0n/Bash-Scripting-Lessons/Readme.md

 You can run a bash script using bash "name of the script" or ./"name of the script".... for the second option you will need an execution permission on the script. i.e cchmod +x "name of script"

+Some basic variable in bsh scripting:
+1. Read = it get inputs from user.

+Some basic example of Aguement:
+1. Positional Arguement parameter. e.g $1, $2